Ariane (Massenet)

 Ariane is an opera in five acts by Jules Massenet to a French libretto by Catulle Mendès after Greek mythology (the tale of Ariadne).
 It was first performed at the Palais Garnier in Paris on 31 October 1906, with Lucienne Bréval in the title role.

 History

+The subject of Ariadne was widely-used in opera during the Baroque and early Classical periods and then in the 20th century.
+The Massenet-Mendès version is one of very few which depicts the heroine and Theseus on Crete and then on Naxos.
+Massenet was publicly happy with his collaboration with Mendès, but his biographer claims that he disliked his librettist, whose words have been condemned by many critics; for example "Ariane suffers from a long, heavy libretto in the French Classical tradition by Catulle Mendès that contains much garlanded verse but little in the way of credible emotional realism".
+At the head of the score, Mendès offers quotes from his inspiration: Ovid, Racine and Thomas Corneille.

-Although not a proper sequel, as Ariane dies in both pieces, Massenet's later opera, Bacchus is a companion to Ariane, containing a number of common characters and the same librettist.
-Ariane has never maintained popularity and belongs to Massenet's later works that were considered outmoded for their date of composition.
-The piece did, however, inspire this quote from the great French composer Gabriel Fauré: "Ariane, a noble, great and moving work..."
+Although not a proper sequel, as Ariane dies in both pieces, Massenet's later opera, Bacchus is a companion to Ariane, containing a number of common characters and having the same librettist.
+Ariane has never maintained popularity and belongs to Massenet's later works which are largely neglected.
+The piece did, however, inspire this quote from French composer Gabriel Fauré: "Ariane, a noble, great and moving work..."
 The opera was performed during Massenet's life-time, then was dropped from the repertoire, receiving only limited revivals in 1937 (21 February and 27 August 1937) at the Paris Opéra.
+The 1937 cast had Germaine Lubin in the title role, Georges Thill as Thésée, Maryse Ferrer as Phèdre, Ketty Lapeyrette as Perséphone, with Martial Singher also in the cast, conducted by Paul Paray.
+Ariane was seen at La Monnaie Brussels on 23 November 1907 and had 23 performances in total through 1908; the cast included Claire Croiza as Perséphone.